ChrisKheng/CS4224_CockroachDB/README.md

 10) Run `prep.sh` to send the `profiling_files` archive to the group of CockroachDB cluster nodes.
 11) In `launch.sh`, substitute the `servers` variable with the list of hostnames of other nodes to run the clients on.
 12) Run `launch.sh` to launch 40 clients simultaneously.
+* The script launches 8 client instances at each node, following the server requirement S(i mod 5).
+For example, clients 0, 5, 10, 15, 20, 25, 30, 35 execute on `xnc40`, clients 1, 6, 11, 16, 21, 26, 31, 36 execute on `xcnc41` and so on.
+* The script runs run.sh in profiling_files subdirectory of the current directory on every node.
 ```
 Usage: launch <database_name> <workload_type>
 database_name: Name of database for the workload